salt-lick/iota-nelson-node/README.md

 ### Prerequisites

 It is expected that you have already installed docker, docker-compose and know how to start and use it.
+Knowledge about your operating system (Windows, Linux, MacOS).

 ### Usage